-The OWASP.org site states that, “The OWASP ASVS defines verification and documentation requirements… .”
+The OWASP.org site states that “The OWASP ASVS defines verification and documentation requirements… .”
 By defining and establishing these verification and documentation standards, applications can be measured against them and rated by security levels.

 Using the ASVS

 The OWASP ASVS uses a range of “levels” to classify and determine the web application security verification level.
 This allows developers to more easily determine and see real-world application security needs.
 A level 1 application, for instance, might suffice for a web application that doesn’t require any other level of verification.
-This hierarchical system of levels makes determination of required application security simple and prevents less secure applications from getting through.
+This hierarchical system of levels makes the determination of required application security simple and prevents less secure applications from getting through.

-Although this sounds rather simple the work, years, time and effort invested into building the libraries, the OWASP community and even the ASVS verification process is anything but simple.
+Although this sounds rather simple the work, years, time and effort invested into building the libraries, the OWASP community, and even the ASVS verification process is anything but simple.
 The ASVS uses an individual or team as part of its verification protocol.
 This person or these people are called a “verifier” and according to the OWASP site, “It is a verifier’s responsibility to determine if an application meets all of the requirements at the level targeted by a review.”